miladrayka/hca_ml/README.md

 <img src="https://github.com/miladrayka/hca_ml/blob/main/Logo.png" alt="drawing" width="600" style="display: block; margin: auto;"/>

-CAInsight is an interpretable and uncertainty-aware machine learning software designed to predict the activity and selectivity of human carbonic anhydrase (hCA) isoforms.
+**CAInsight** is an interpretable and uncertainty-aware machine learning software designed to predict the activity and selectivity of human carbonic anhydrase (hCA) isoforms.
 Specifically, we focus on predicting the activity of three isoforms: hCA II, hCA IX, and hCA XII.

 The primary model relies on a Support Vector Machine (SVM) in conjunction with an Extended Connectivity Fingerprint (ECFP).
 Each hCA isoform has its own SVM-ECFP binary classifier that returns labels indicating whether they are active or inactive.
 We enhance our models with [conformal prediction](https://pubs.acs.org/doi/abs/10.1021/ci5001168) (CP), which quantifies the uncertainty in our predictions.
 In this context, CP can return an active label, an inactive label, a combination of both labels, or an empty set, depending on a specified epsilon value.
 Lastly, we employ counterfactual explainability (see [exmol](https://github.com/ur-whitelab/exmol)) to enhance the interpretability of our model.

 ## Copy Right
-Copyright (c) 2025, Milad Rayka
+Copyright (c) 2025, Milad Rayka, Masoumeh Shams